 We gave higher scores to models with well-designed spikes that helped penetrate the axe deeper into the snow more easily.
 We also gave models higher scores with larger holes that were easier to clip.
 A handful of models had large enough head holes that you could clip two carabiners.
 While we thought this was a unique idea, and hardly a downside, it isn't necessarily something to look for, as most of our review team does not do this.
 We did make sure that the higher scoring models could easily be clipped with at least one larger sized locking carabiner.

 The other common way people use their axe (to make an improvised anchor) is horizontally oriented in a deadman or T-slot position.
 This is most commonly achieved by clove hitching (proved to create less twisting force than a clove hitch) around the balance point (approximately the mid-point) of the shaft and buried into the snow with the sling coming out of the snow as the bottom of the "T".
 CEN-T rated models higher scores than CEN-B ratings.
 We also gave higher scores to any feature that was aimed at making setting up either of these two anchors easier.

 Steep Ice and Snow Climbing

-Steep snow and ice climbing performance are one of the most important attributes of an ice axe.
+Steep snow and ice climbing performance are some of the most essential attributes of an ice axe.
 Simply put, we carry an ice axe for various reasons, but the two most important jobs are to help us not fall and to help us stop if we do fall.
 To test this, we climbed snow and steep ice to test functionality.

-The thickness and design of a model's pick has the biggest influences on performance when the snow gets firmer.
+The thickness and design of a model's pick have the biggest influences on performance when the snow gets firmer.
 Often, hot-forged picks penetrate better than laser-cut or stamped picks because they are thinner.